obox-systems/tauri_template/tauri-plugin-template/README.md

 Read more about how to create plugins in [this](https://tauri.app/develop/plugins) guide.

-For quickstart in mobile plugin development you may read [this](https://tauritutorials.com/blog/develop-a-tauri-plugin-for-android) guide.
+For quickstart in mobile plugin development for android you may read [this](https://tauritutorials.com/blog/develop-a-tauri-plugin-for-android) guide.

 ## Init android support